pnakis/qgis_vector_transform/README.md

 5) Select output shapefile location (DO NOT OVERWRITE EXISTING SHAPEFILE)
 6) Press OK to run the module

-Transformation included in the plygin:
+Transformations included in the plygin:
 1) Translation

 x' = x + Tx<br />